Staying Safe from COVID-19

-It’s important to understand that the new coronavirus spreads mainly from person to person.
+The coronavirus spreads mainly from person to person.
 If an infected person coughs or sneezes, their droplets can infect people nearby.
-That’s why it’s important to avoid close contact with others.
-Understand that people (including children) may be infected with the new coronavirus and have only mild symptoms.
+People, including children, may be infected and have only mild symptoms, so physical distancing (staying at least 6 feet apart from others) is an important part of coronavirus protection.

 - Wash your hands with soap and water frequently and thoroughly for at least 20 seconds, especially:

-- After being in public places and touching door handles, shopping carts, elevator buttons, etc.
+- After being in public places and touching door handles, shopping carts, elevator buttons or handrails

 - After using the bathroom